PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/README.md

-# Pragmatic-Microservices-with-C-and-Azure
+# Pragmatic-Microservices-with-CSharp-and-Azure
-Pragmatic Microservices with C# and Azure, published by Packt
+Pragmatic Microservices with CSharp and Azure, published by Packt